zedeckj/bulletchess/README.md

 ## `bulletchess`

-`bulletchess` is a Python module for playing, analyzing, and building engines for Chess.
-Unlike other Chess libraries in Python, the core of `bulletchess` is written in C, allowing it to be **much** more performant that alternatives.
+`bulletchess` is a Python module for playing, analyzing, and building engines for chess.
+Unlike other chess libraries in Python, the core of `bulletchess` is written in C, allowing it to be **much** more performant than alternatives.

 ### Examples

 #### Move Generation
-Consider the following near identical appearing implementations of [Perft](https://www.chessprogramming.org/Perft) in `python-chess` and `bulletchess`.
+Consider the following nearly identical implementations of [Perft](https://www.chessprogramming.org/Perft) in `python-chess` and `bulletchess`:

 ```python
 import chess